executablebooks/mdformat/README.md

 Any options available in the CLI are also available in the Python API, with equivalent option names.

-For instance, to switch on consecutive numbering for ordered lists, do
+For instance, to switch on consecutive numbering of ordered lists, do

 ```python
 import mdformat